All Episodes

 This trial provided a troubling picture of the inner workings of the Bush administration.

-A callous disregard in handling sensitive national security information and a disposition to smear critics of the war in Iraq.
+The testimony unmistakably revealed at the highest levels of the Bush administration, a callous disregard in handling sensitive national security information and a disposition to smear critics of the war in Iraq.

 A callous disregard in handling sensitive national security information.

-Ms. Pelosi, it was Richard Armitage.
+It was Richard Armitage.

-And by the way, as somebody who just called and said, Well, how can this happen, Rush?
+And by the way, as somebody who just called and said, well, how can this happen, Rush?

 Bush runs these agencies.